What are neurochemicals?

 One major type of neurochemical is the neurotransmitter.
 It transmits signals by crossing the synapses between neurons.
 For example, a very common neurotransmitter is glutamate, important in learning and memory.

-Another important neurotransmitter we all have is dopamine.
-It affects memory, motivation and voluntary motor control.
-Furthermore, our brains release dopamine to create pleasurable sensations.
+Another important neurotransmitter we all have is dopamine, It affects memory, motivation and voluntary motor control.
+Furthermore, our brains release dopamine in the nucleus accumbens to create pleasurable sensations.